Haojun6/API-for-Database/README.md

-This is the cooperative project I involved.
+- This is the cooperative project I involved.
-I was responsible for data scanning and testing.
+- I was responsible for data scanning and testing.
-I folked this from the source repo.
+- I folked this from the original repo.